 A blank section on a power plant permit is like giving someone a blank check.
 That’s what we thought anyway, so we made blank checks and "accidentally" dropped them in high traffic pedestrian area in strategic locales.
 (And of course, recycled them.)

-As far as the Catawba Riverkeeper and Saturday were concerned, clean water is a non- partisan issue.
-This sign was created to say, "Republican or Democrat--it doesn't matter, we all need clean water" (No offense third partyers.).
+As far as the Catawba Riverkeeper and Saturday were concerned, clean water is not a partisan issue.
+This sign was created to say, "Republican or Democrat--it doesn't matter, we all need clean water" (No offense third-partyers.).
 We want to vote for a candidate that commits to clean water for Charlotte.
 At the very least, put candidates on notice this was a popular issue amongst voters that needed acknowledgment.
 (Whether they comment on it or not.)

 NoDa Brewing has now sold over 2 million beers so far and have become one of North Carolina’s fastest growing breweries, as well as one of the top growing breweries in the country.
 We finessed their brand by honoring the existing loyalty and not giving the brand a total overhaul, but rather a respectable dose of maturity and immaturity so it shines on the shelf and in the bar.
 By tapping into what we know about craft beer culture, and bringing a worthy personality out to go along with a great tasting beer, we have done more than helped a client be successful.
 We have done a small part to bring good beer to the world, and that’s a beautiful thing.